Edd Byrnes: Later career

 Byrnes had a small role in the Erin Moran TV film Twirl (1981) and the lead in Erotic Images (1983) with Britt Ekland.
 Byrnes also appeared in Mankillers (1987); Back to the Beach (1987); Party Line (1988) and Troop Beverly Hills (1989).

 Later appearances included parts in: Unhappily Ever After; Rags to Riches; Mr. Belvedere; Empty Nest; Burke's Law (the revival); Adam-12, Kung Fu: The Legend Continues and Murder, She Wrote.
 In 1987 he appeared on the sitcom Throb in the role of Bobby Catalina, a washed-up singer, and performed his trademark "Kookie" song.
 In 1992, he played a fictionalized version of himself on Married... with Children, being a celebrity endorser for a time share and singing a revamped version of "Kookie" with the thrash metal band Anthrax.
 The episode and his appearance were well-received.

 One of his final TV roles was a small role in the mini-series Shake, Rattle and Roll: An American Love Story (1999).

 Personal life and death

 Byrnes died of natural causes on January 8, 2020, at his Santa Monica home.
 He was 87 years old.
 His body was cremated.

-Byrnes's son, Logan, from his relationship with Asa Maynor, is a television news anchor for KUSI-TV News in San Diego, California.
+Byrnes's son, Logan, from his marriage to Asa Maynor, is a television news anchor for KUSI-TV News in San Diego, California.